Literacy

 Secondary Reading Instruction (Part 1): Teaching Vocabulary and Comprehension in the Content Areas

-This module describes how teachers can incorporate vocabulary and reading comprehension skills instruction into content-area lessons and will introduce you to a variety of effective practices including the use of graphic organizers to help students better understand what they read.
+This module describes how teachers can incorporate vocabulary and reading comprehension skills instruction into content-area lessons and introduces a variety of effective practices—including the use of graphic organizers—to help students better understand what they read.

 Publication Date: 2022